Leyaaaan1/RidersHub/README.md

-# Motorcycle Enthusiasts Project - Davao City
-A project-based learning platform for motorcycle enthusiasts in Davao City, developed with **React Native** for the mobile frontend and **Spring Boot** with **PostgreSQL** on the backend, following official Spring documentation and best practices.

 ##  Current Progress
 *  Create and display rides
 *  Interactive **homepage** and **map interface**
 *  **Add locations** via **Nominatim API**